Get the Recipe

-I'm in my fourth year of writing the grilling column here on Serious Eats, and with well over 200 recipes posted with no end in sight, I'm always trying to keep it fresh and creative.
+I'm in my fourth year of writing the grilling column here on Serious Eats, and, with well over 200 recipes posted and no end in sight, I'm always trying to keep it fresh and creative.
 The constant quest for the best of the best to deliver each week has just now brought around a glaring omission of some grilling basics that are long overdue.

-The chicken breast is a very unforgiving meat, anything over its ideal temperature will almost immediately equate to drying out.
-The physical shape of the breast isn't kind in this respect, as its uneven height means the bulky center cannot be cooked through without overcooking the thinner portions of the meat.
+Chicken breast is a very unforgiving meat.
+As soon as it tips over its ideal temperature, it will almost immediately begin drying out.
+The physical shape of the breast isn't kind in this respect, as its uneven height means the bulky center cannot be cooked through without the thinner portions of the meat overcooking first.

-Easy solution to this problem: even out the height.
-This involves giving the chicken a nice beating, which is also great for relieving any pent up aggression.
+There's an easy solution to this problem: Even out the height.
+This involves giving the chicken a nice beating, which is also great for relieving any pent-up aggression.

 I like to put the chicken in a resealable plastic bag for the pounding—the thick plastic doesn't break when whacked, and the sealed bag ensures chicken juice doesn't splatter all over the kitchen.
-Once safely in a bag, I go at it with my rolling pin or a meat pounder, bashing the thicker parts of the breast until they match the height of the thinnest part.
-Don't go too thin here; keep the height around 3/4-inch.
-A breast pounded out too much will be more subject to drying out over high-heat.
+Once it's safely in a bag, I go at it with a heavy skillet or a meat pounder, bashing the thicker parts of the breast until they match the height of the thinnest part.
+Don't go too thin here; keep the height around three-quarters of an inch.
+A breast that's pounded out too thin will be more susceptible to drying out over high heat.

 A Fine Brine

-Brining is the next important step taken to avoid horrid dry chicken.
-You can catch up with Kenji's science behind brining, but for our purposes here, you just need to know that soaking the chicken in a salty brine reshapes the proteins in the meat in such a way that they retain moisture better when cooking.
+Brining is the next important step to avoid horribly dry chicken.
+You can catch up with Kenji's explanation of the science behind brining here, but for our purposes, you just need to know that salt alters the proteins in the meat in such a way that they retain moisture better when cooked.

-That retaining moisture part is key, as it provides some assurance that the meat will remain juicy even if a tad overdone, and be even better if cooked correctly.
-You really want this added protection when cooking chicken breasts and there's really no reason to skip it since the brine takes just a minute to put together, and the chicken only needs about 30 minutes of soaking, which just happens to be about the amount of time it takes to get a charcoal grill going.
+That retaining-moisture part is key, as it provides some assurance that the meat will remain juicy even if it's a tad overdone, and it'll be even better if cooked correctly.
+You really want this added protection when cooking chicken breasts, and there's really no reason to skip it, since the brine takes just a minute to put together and the chicken needs only about 30 minutes of brining, which just happens to be about the amount of time it takes to get a charcoal grill going.

-Before hitting the grill, the chicken will like you much better if you start with a clean and oiled grate.
-The skinless breasts have no fat to protect them from the heat, which equates to them easily sticking to a grate, a problem a clean and oiled grill grate alleviates.
+Before you add it to the grill, remember that the chicken will like you much better if you start with a clean and oiled grate.
+The skinless breasts have no fat to protect them from the heat, which means they'll easily stick to the grill, a problem that a clean and oiled grill grate alleviates.

-With an even thickness, a juicy brine, and clean grill, the chicken is just ready to face the hot fire.
-You don't want to go too hot here, since the 500+°F of a new fire can too quickly dry out the breasts.
-On the opposite end, you don't want to go too low either because then there will no browning and you'll end with pale, unappetizing chicken.
-A medium-high fire, 375-450°F, is just about perfect, creating a golden crust without overdoing the meat.
+With an even thickness, a brine, and a clean grill, the chicken is ready to face the hot fire.
+You don't want to go too hot here, since the 500°F+ temperature (above 260°C) of a new fire can dry out the breasts too quickly.
+On the opposite end, you don't want to go too low, either, because then there will be no browning, and you'll end up with pale, unappetizing chicken.
+A medium-high fire, 375 to 450°F (190 to 230°C), is just about perfect, creating a golden crust without overdoing the meat.

-In my experience, it only takes chicken breasts a few minutes per side over direct medium-high heat to both brown and be cooked through at the same time.
-That being said, it's a good idea to always have a two-zone fire—with all the coals piled on one side of the charcoal grate—in case the chicken browns before it's done cooking through.
-This way you can finish the chicken up on the cool side of the grill, covered, and avoid burning the the breasts if need be.
+In my experience, it takes chicken breasts only a few minutes per side over direct, medium-high heat to both brown and get cooked through at the same time.
+That being said, it's a good idea to always use a two-zone fire—with all the coals piled on one side of the charcoal grate—in case the chicken browns before it's done cooking through.
+This way, if need be, you can finish the chicken up on the cool side of the grill, covered, and avoid burning the breasts.

-No matter how you gussy up your chicken, all of it will do little to help a poorly grilled breasts, which should be something we no longer have to tolerate, ever.
+No matter how you gussy up your chicken, all of it will do little to help a poorly grilled breast—which should be something we no longer have to tolerate, ever.